lw8192/Red-Team-Rising/CheatSheets/Tunneling.md

 ## SSH
 ### Local Tunnels
-Local tunnel from Kali attack box through a pivot to a service on target
+Local tunnel from Kali attack box through a pivot to a service on target.
+Default local ip is 0.0.0.0

-    ssh -p <port> user@pivot -L <local port on attack box>:<target host>:<target port>
+    ssh -p <port> user@pivot -L <local ip for specific interface>:<local port on attack box>:<target host>:<target port>

 ### Remote Tunnels
 Remote tunnel to Kali through a pivot from target (may need to join tunnels depending on config)

     ssh -R <Kali port>:localhost:<target port> user@<pivot ip>

 ### Dynamic Tunnels
 To scan through a tunnel